ProIntegritate/GreyHackGame/README.md

-trysploit                - Try exploit and report what it does ver                      - Get version number from lib file sshbrute                 - A SSH Bruteforcer sweeper                  - A script to sweep complete subnets for Bank.txt.
+trysploit                - Try exploit and report what it does ver                      - Get version number from lib file sshbrute                 - A SSH Bruteforcer sweeper (Video below)    - A script to sweep complete subnets for Bank.txt.
 Fast, but has some issues. portscanner              - A basic portscanner.
-Not needed since NMAP exists in the game, written for fun. verscan                  - Scans a subnet for port and service version number to quickly find vulnerable hosts. services                 - A services enable/disabler (Only affects lib files that starts with "lib*"). harden                   - Harden, locks down your system a bit better. genmap                   - Automatically exploit N random hosts, dump passwords, crack and generate a Maps.conf file. ransomware (unreleased)  - Simulates ransomware in GreyHack, encrypts data with a static key using a simple cipher.
+Not needed since NMAP exists in the game, written for fun. verscan                  - Scans a subnet for port and service version number to quickly find vulnerable hosts. services                 - A services enable/disabler (Only affects lib files that starts with "lib*"). harden                   - Harden, locks down your system a bit better. genmap                   - Automatically exploit N random hosts, dump passwords, crack and generate a Maps.conf file. ransomware (Video below) - Simulates ransomware in GreyHack, encrypts data with a static key using a simple cipher.

 ** Attack tools ** (Templates, add your own exploits) change.passwd            - Generic tool for changing password on hosts, supports multiple services.